15-1461.01. Truth in taxation notice and hearing; roll call vote on tax increase; definition

 In compliance with section 15-1461.01, Arizona Revised Statutes, __________ community college district is notifying its property taxpayers of __________ community college district's intention to raise its primary property taxes over last year's level.
 The __________ community college district is proposing an increase in primary property taxes of $__________ or _____%.

-For example, the proposed tax increase will cause __________ community college district's primary property taxes on a $100,000 home to increase from $__________ (total taxes that would be owed without the proposed tax increase) to $__________ (total proposed taxes including the tax increase).
+For example, the proposed tax increase will cause __________ community college district's primary property taxes on a $100,000 home to be $________ (total proposed taxes including the tax increase).
+Without the proposed tax increase, the total taxes that would be owed on a $100,000 home would have been $_____.

 This proposed increase is exclusive of increased primary property taxes received from new construction.
 The increase is also exclusive of any changes that may occur from property tax levies for voter approved bonded indebtedness or budget and tax overrides.